Inflation, Russia-Ukraine war draw G7 finance leaders' focus

 Yellen said Wednesday that “the economic outlook globally is challenging and uncertain” and that “higher food and energy prices are having stagflationary effects, namely depressing output and spending and raising inflation all around the world.”

-Finance ministers also plan to talk about efforts to get China to ease debt pressure on poor countries it has loaned money to.
+Finance ministers also talked about efforts to get China to ease debt pressure on poor countries it has loaned money to.

 “The situation of the low-income states poses a risk for global food security and the stability of the international financial system,” Lindner said.